-Whereas China as a main rival of the US also opted for a two-pronged policy i.e building a strong military and alliances, and in regard to soft power, strengthen its trade networks, diplomatic ties, various frameworks, and a project like the Belt Road Initiative (BRI).
-Furthermore, China has its sharp eye on the global structure in which the United States appears as a hegemon; China intends to alter this structure through multiple frameworks.
+Whereas China, as a main rival of the US, also opted for a two-pronged policy i.e building a strong military and alliances, and in regard to soft power, strengthening its trade networks, diplomatic ties, various frameworks, and a project like the Belt Road Initiative (BRI).
+Furthermore, China has a sharp eye on the global structure in which the United States appears as a hegemon; China intends to alter this structure through multiple frameworks.

 The US-India Nexus

 China’s speedy and multifaceted rise is pushing the United States to implement its “Pivot to Asia” policy for China’s containment.
 For this reason, the US has been compelled to create a strategic ally in the Asian region (Ashraf, 2020).
 In this regard, the US chose India as its major strategic partner and India is being prepared to contribute to this task.

 The current US-India strategic partnership is defined by four foundational agreements signed between these two states.
 These agreements include the General Security of Military Information Agreement (GSOMIA), Logistic Exchange Memorandum of Agreement (LEMOA), The Communications Compatibility and Security Agreement (COMCASA), and the Basic Exchange and Coordination Agreement (BECA) (Bhatia, 2020).